 Just great to be there and support my friend Martin around the course time 42:32

 There is a free car park by the visitor centre that is next to the start, Sat Nav SE25 4QL and always important toilets were available at the centre before the start of the parkrun!

 For the post run coffee we decided to use the refreshment building by the pitch and putt course, but you can also use Croydon Arena next door!

 - Wet land and lake

 - Pitch and putt

 - Visitors centre

 I would like to thank Jasmine and her team of volunteers for making us all feel extremely welcome.
-The thing that sticks in my mind is this event has has only going five weeks, they were only four runners short of their inaugural total of runners and it did not phase them a bit, outstanding work Team Norwood!
+The thing that sticks in my mind is this event has only going five weeks, they were only four runners short of their inaugural total of runners and it did not faze them a bit, outstanding work Team Norwood!

 Special mention to Andrew Warden in the green top beating his previous PB at South Norwood by nearly 5 minutes, top running sir!